MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-utility.md

     + Choose **Trace code execution** to trace the execution of specific R code and retrieve request IDs for debugging purposes:
       1. Enter the R code you want to run and trace.
-      1. Press the Enter key (carriage return) to run the code and start the trace.
+      1. Press the Enter key (carriage return) to start the trace.
       1. Review the trace output.

     + Choose **Trace service execution** to trace the execution of specific service and retrieve request IDs for debugging purposes:
       1. Enter the service name and version following the syntax `<service-name>/v<version>` such as `my-service/v1.0.0`.
-      1. Press the Enter key (carriage return) to run the code and start the trace.
+      1. Press the Enter key (carriage return) to start the trace.
       1. Review the trace output.

 > If there are any issues, you must solve them before continuing.
 For extra help, consult or post questions to our <a href="https://social.msdn.microsoft.com/Forums/en-US/home?forum=microsoftr" target="_blank">forum</a>.